Chainflow/solana-mission-control/README.md

 [Setup Instructions](./INSTRUCTIONS.md)

-Click [here](./custom-port) to setup the customization ports for Grafana, Prometheus and Node Exporter.
+Click [here](./custom-port) to setup the customized ports for Grafana, Prometheus and Node Exporter.